Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

 - In some cases temporary (unnamed) objects may be created as a part of evaluation of expressions - e.g. in :cch:`2 * 3 + 4` an unnamed integer object with value :cch:`6` may temporarily appear in memory.
 - In some cases objects can be referred using indirect mechanisms such as pointers and references.
 This is especially true for any data that has variable size (e.g. an array).

-Don't think that an object (some data in memory with certain properties) means the same as a variable (named modifiable entity in code):
+Don't think that an *object* (some data in memory with certain properties) means the same as a *variable* (named modifiable entity in code):

 - When using indirect mechanisms such as references and pointers, it's possible to have 2 variables (e.g. 2 references) that refer to the same object in memory.
 - When using variable-size objects such as arrays, it's possible to have multiple objects that are accessed through the same variable.

 Of couse we are still pretty far from indirect mechanisms, all of the code now will have 1:1 variable-object relation.

+If you are curious for the formal difference:

+.. admonition:: definition
+    :class: definition

+    A *variable* is an *object* or a *reference* that is not a *non-static data member*, that is introduced by a *declaration*.

 Creating objects
 ################